New US Soccer leadership: Settling women's lawsuit priority

 In legal papers filed this month ahead of the trial, the USSF claimed the women's team didn't have the physical abilities or the same responsibilities as the men's team.
 That sparked a furor that included an on-field protest by players wearing their warm-up jerseys inside out to hide the USSF crest.
 The outcry led to the resignation of USSF President Carlos Cordeiro and caused the federation to change its lead law firm.

-Chief legal officer Lydia Wahlke was been placed on administrative leave, which was first reported Tuesday by ESPN, and Parlow Cone said an outside firm has been retained to review the USSF what led to the briefs "to see where that process broke down."
+Chief legal officer Lydia Wahlke has been placed on administrative leave, which was first reported Tuesday by ESPN.
+Parlow Cone said an outside firm has been retained to review USSF decision-making that led to the briefs "to see where that process broke down."
 She hopes to schedule settlement talks.

 "I don't think a trial is good for either party or for soccer," Parlow Cone said.